VLSIDA/chip-tutorials/orfs-walkthrough.md

 You can see all of the flow variable options documented here:
 [Flow Variables](https://openroad-flow-scripts.readthedocs.io/en/latest/user/FlowVariables.html)

+There are a lot of default variables that get set, but the config file overrides them.
+The ```make bash``` target sources the default settings and your config file for a particular technology and design.

 ## Help

 There is an [ORFS tutrorial](https://openroad-flow-scripts.readthedocs.io/en/latest/tutorials/FlowTutorial.html).